habitat-sh/habitat/www/source/docs/run-packages-multiple-services.html.md

 		hab svc start core/redis

 ## Querying the supervisor for service status
 You can query all services currently loaded or running under the local supervisor using the `hab sup status` command.
 This command will list all persistent services loaded by the supervisor along with their current state.
 It will also list transient services that are currently running or in a `starting` or `restarting` state.
-The `status` command includes the version and release of the servicwe and for services that are running, it will include the `PID` of the running service.
+The `status` command includes the version and release of the service and for services that are running, it will include the `PID` of the running service.

 To retrieve status for an individual service, you can pass the service identifier: